-Over the past three years, the Corporation continued to streamline its business operations to focus on LDC's core businesses of distributing electricity and engaging in CDM activities.
-See section 5.3 under the heading "Conservation and Demand Management" for more information on the Corporation's CDM activities.
+Over the past three years, Toronto Hydro continued to streamline its business operations to focus on LDC's core businesses of distributing electricity and engaging in CDM activities.
+See section 5.4 under the heading "Conservation and Demand Management" for more information on LDC's CDM activities.